thumbliner/thumbliner/toys.md

 ---

-> “As more individuals are produced than can possibly survive, there must in every case be a struggle for existence.”<br>
+> “Our general strategy is to provide multiple points of view for understanding.”<br>
-> — Charles Darwin
+> —  Katie Salen & Eric Zimmerman

 ---